November 8, 2025 | 1:00 pm - 4:00 pm

 Each patrol will be presented a problem and will have a set amount of time to solve the problem.
 At each problem, there will be four performers and one victim (any other patrol member must “sit out”).
 Each member must serve as a victim in at least one problem situation.
 No books or pamphlets are allowed.

-Scenarios: For each scenario, there will be five Scouts allowed in the contest grid.
+Scenarios: For each scenario, five Scouts will be allowed in the contest grid.
 All other patrol members must "sit out."
 Each member should serve as a victim in at least one scenario.
-No books, electronic devices, cards or pamphlets are allowed.
+No books, electronic devices, cards, or pamphlets are allowed.
 The final scenario will be a Mega Scenario, in which all five Scouts will have to actively participate.

 Photographs